tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

-  the only thing we can do here is to change behaviour of our application and set default subscription status to `false` so that button to subscribe is shown by default - all subsequent subscription status checks will fail so it will be always shown until a sandbox tester purchases a subscription. then subscription status should change to `true` though since this is done inside operation to purchase a subscription - not within operation to check subscription status which keeps on failing forever. it's all okay until the user decides to restart application - then subscription status is reset to its default value `false` which won't change even though subscription has been purchased.
+  the only thing we can do here is to change behaviour of our application and set default subscription status to `false` so that button to subscribe is shown by default - all subsequent subscription status checks will fail so the button will be always shown until sandbox tester makes a purchase. then subscription status should change to `true` though since this is done inside operation to purchase a subscription - not within operation to check subscription status which keeps on failing forever. and it's all okay until the user decides to restart application - then subscription status is reset to its default value `false` which won't change even though subscription has been just purchased.

 prepare release with subscription
 ---------------------------------